-We previously did an overview of the basic anatomy of RRSPs, but in this post we will focus on the specific features of spousal RRSPs and strategies to use them to divert money from the government to fund your priorities rather than theirs.
+We previously did an overview of the basic anatomy of RRSPs.
+In this post we will focus on the specific features of spousal RRSPs, and strategies to use them to divert money from the government to fund your priorities rather than theirs.

 Main Features of a Spousal RRSP

 - Contributions are made by a higher income spouse to a lower income spouse’s spousal RRSP.

 - The higher income spouse can deduct the contribution against their income, receiving a refund at their higher marginal tax rate.
 Be aware of reduced RRSP refunds from moving down tax brackets.